pippinbarr/cart253-2018/modules/graphics-transformations/graphics-transformations.md

 ```
 --

-- Wait what?
-We probably thought this would rotate the rectangle around __its own centre__
+- We probably thought this would rotate the rectangle around __its own centre__
 - But... no.
 - In p5 things rotate __around the origin__